aadams149/portfolio/README.md

 The GPPRlogo.png file is a logo for the Georgetown Public Policy Review which is included in all visualizations made for that publication.

+The "Community Best Practices Documentation" folder contains the licensing, code of conduct, and contributor guidelines for this repository.
+Since this repository functions as a portfolio, and I (Alex Adams) am the only contributor, those documents are basically templates, and can be safely ignored when examining my work here.
+I include them only because GitHub includes them in a best practices list, and I believe it is important to be a conscientious digital citizen.

 Below is an up-to-date list of all my finished visualizations, in reverse chronological order:

 "Comparing Redistricting Mechanisms Across States" in [ARTICLE TITLE HERE] by Nisha Singh.
 Published in the Georgetown Public Policy Review on [DATE HERE].
 Article link.